 FreeBSD is an open-source operating system developed out of the University of California at Berkley in 1993.
 Used by billions of people around the globe, FreeBSD is used to teach operating system concepts in universities.
 Companies also develop products on FreeBSD, and universities use it as a research platform.

 In fact, there’s a good chance you’re already using at least some code derived from FreeBSD in your everyday life.
-For example, if you stream movies via Netflix, chat with friends on WhatsApp, or play the latest PlayStation 4 game sensation, you’re already using FreeBSD.
+For example, if you stream movies via Netflix, or play the latest PlayStation 5 game sensation, you’re already using FreeBSD.

 As a pioneer in open-source technology, FreeBSD can be modified and redesigned to meet the needs of the user, free of charge within the guidelines of the license.